Skip to main content

 Book: Before We Say Goodbye by Toshikazu Kawaguchi

 Before We Say Goodbye by Toshikazu Kawaguchi is the 3rd book I read this year.
 The 2nd was Meet Me in Mumbai by Sabina Khan.
 I have posted its audio synopsis and review on my you tube channel - Our_Bookshelf.
 It is available in this link.
-Meanwhile, if you wish to read my latest articles and watch the content I create, follow me on Instagram and Facebook!!
+Meanwhile, if you wish to read my latest articles and watch the content I create, you can follow me on my Youtube handle!!

 Before The Coffee Gets Cold is the first book as part of the series written by Toshikazu Kawaguchi.
 It was originally a play written in Japanese in 2010 that turned out to be a bit hit.
 Later it was published as a novel in the same language in the year 2015.
 Due to its popularity, the book was translated into English.
 The author published sequels Tales from the Cafe, Before Your Memory Fades, Before We Say Goodbye, Before We Forget Kindness in 2017, 2018, 2021 and 2023 respectively.
 All except Before We Forget Kindness have been translated into English and the fifth book is expected to be released in English in Nov 2024.